Malé Trakany

 Malé Trakany (Kistárkány) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1332.

 Geography

-The village lies at an altitude of 111 metres and covers an area of 11.014 km².
+The village lies at an altitude of 111 metres and covers an area of 11.014 km2.

 It has a population of about 1135 people.
+It is next to the Hungarian border (at Tiszabezdéd, Győröcske and Záhony) and near the Ukrainian border (at Solomonovo).

+Population

 Ethnicity

 The village is about 88% Hungarian and about 7% Slovak.

 Facilities

 The village has a public library and a football pitch.